openlibhums/memory-alpha/content/pages/support/email-and-reminders/email-reminders.md

   The reminder category: "Review (invited)", "Review (accepted)", or "Revision".

 - Run type
-  Whether the reminder should be sent before or after the assignment due date.
+  Whether the reminder is sent before or after the assignment due date.

 - Days
-  The number of days before or after the due date that the reminder should be sent.
+  The number of days before or after the due date that the reminder is sent.

 - Template name
   The email template used for the reminder.